kerenzhou062/PEALS/docs/diffpeak.md

 This is the main function in `PEALS`.
 It can be invoked by `PEALS callpeak` .

-Please note that `PEALS` will need the raw sequencing depth information during the normalization, so I recommend to use `samtools markdup` command to mark the PCR duplciates after reads alignment and pass thenm to `PEALS`.
+Please note that `PEALS` will need the raw sequencing depth information during the normalization.So, if you want to call differentially methylated peaks based on PCR-removal data, I would recommend to use `samtools markdup` command to mark the PCR duplciates after reads alignment and then pass marked bam to `PEALS` by enabling `--ignore-dup` parameter.

 If you type this command with `-h`, you will see a full description of command-line options.
 Here we only list the essentials.